Architecture Programs in Denver

 - The University of Colorado Denver is the only school offering architecture programs in Denver proper.
 The school is located about two miles from the city's center and offers a pre-professional bachelor's degree program in architecture as well as a Master of Architecture.

 - Located about 28 miles away from central Denver, the University of Colorado Boulder offers a bachelor's degree program in environmental design with the choice of an emphasis in architecture or landscape architecture.
-It also offers a bachelor's degree in architectural engineering.
-These programs are designed to prepare students for professional architectural programs.
+This program is designed to prepare students for professional architectural programs.

 Comparison of Schools